AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/customize-styles.md

 ---
 ## What's in this topic

-Let's say you created a new [theme](https://glossary.magento.com/theme) inheriting from Magento Blank or Luma, and chose the [Less compilation mode].
+Let's say you created a new [theme](https://glossary.magento.com/theme) inheriting from Blank or Luma, and chose the [Less compilation mode].
 What's next?
 Where to add the style changes?
 This topic gives quick answers.

-## Simplest way to extend parent styles {#simple_extend}
+## Simplest way to extend parent styles

 To extend the parent theme's styles in your theme: